-Sea-level rise is not going to impact all of us equally.
-It’s fine to talk about sea-level rise globally, but what does it mean for you, in your community?
+Sea-level rise is going to impact everyone, but it is not going to impact all of us equally.
+So, while it's fine to talk about sea-level rise globally, what does it mean for you, in your community?
+Choose a coastal location below for a peek at what sea level rise could look like for that community, then read on to learn more about sea-level rise impacts.

 While global sea-level rise is the average amount that water levels are rising in all of the oceans on the planet, relative sea-level change is the specific amount of water level change that you are experiencing in your location - not a global average.
 Thermal expansion and melting land ice contribute to rising seas globally, but at the local level, other factors result in sea-level rise amounts that are often different from the global average.
 Depending on your local conditions, the rate of sea-level change in your location can be substantially different from the rate of sea-level change globally and in other locations.
 In fact, sea-level in Charlottetown is rising almost two times the rate of global sea-level rise each year and relative sea-level projections for Halifax for 2010-2100 (relative to 1986-2005) are 28% larger than global values for the same time interval.